-Practically speaking, the most difficult step is the correspondence problem, e.g. how do we algorithmically determine which points on two shapes correspond?
-The correspondence problem in this setting is much harder than in the setting of, say, binocular stereopsis, for a number of reasons:
+Practically speaking, the most difficult step is the correspondence problem: how do we algorithmically determine which points on two shapes correspond?
+The correspondence problem in this setting is more difficult than in the setting of binocular stereopsis, for a number of reasons:

-- Intra-category variation: the aligning transform between two instances of a category is not a simple parameterized transform.
-It is reasonable to assume that it is a smooth mapping, but it would be difficult to characterize it by a small number of parameters as in a rigid or affine transform. - Occlusion and clutter: while we may assume that the stored prototype shapes are present in a clean, isolated version, the shape that we have to recognize in an image is in the context of multiple other objects, possibly occluding each other. - 3.
-3D pose changes: since the stored exemplars represent multiple 2D views of a 3D object, we could have variation in image appearance which is purely pose-related, the 3D shapes could be identical
+- Intra-category variation: the aligning transform between instances of a category is not a simple parameterized transform.
+It is reasonable to assume that the mapping is a smooth, but it may be difficult to characterize by a small number of parameters as in a rigid or affine transform. - Occlusion and clutter: while we may assume that the stored prototype shapes are present in a clean, isolated version, the shape that we have to recognize in an image is in the context of multiple other objects, possibly occluding each other. - 3.
+3D pose changes: since the stored exemplars represent multiple 2D views of a 3D object, we could have variation in image appearance which is purely pose-related, the 3D shapes could be identical type of operator or scale-space extrema of a Laplacian of Gaussian operator, such as used by Lowe [18].